camunda-community-hub/spring-zeebe/README.md

 # Code of Conduct

 This project adheres to the Contributor Covenant [Code of Conduct](/.github/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to code-of-conduct@zeebe.io.
+Please [report unacceptable behavior](https://camunda.com/events/code-conduct/reporting-violations/) as soon as possible.